Stable Morse flow trees: Introduction

-Let $M$ be a closed smooth $n$-manifold with a Riemannian metric $g$, let $J^0(M)=M\times\R$ be $M$'s 0-jet space, and let $J^1(M)=T^*M\times\R$ be $M$'s 1-jet space.
-We endow $J^1(M)$ with the standard contact structure $\xi$ given as the kernel of $dz-\alpha$, where $z$ is the $\R$-coordinate and $\alpha$ is the tautological 1-form on $T^*M$.
-An $n$-dimensional submanifold $L\subset J^1(M)$ is called Legendrian if it is an integral submanifold of $\xi$.
-We also endow $T^*M$ with the standard symplectic structure given as $-d\alpha$.
-An $n$-dimensional submanifold $X\subset T^*M$ is called Lagrangian if $-d\alpha$ restricted to $X$ vanishes.
-This paper concerns a geometrically signifcant compactification of the moduli space of Morse flow trees (flow trees for short), with a bounded number of edges, given by the moduli space of broken flow trees with a bounded number of edges.
+Let $(M,g)$ be a closed Riemannian $n$-manifold, $J^0M\equiv M\times\bbR$ its 0-jet space, and $J^1M\equiv T^*M\times\bbR$ its 1-jet space.
+We endow $J^1M$ with its standard contact structure given as the kernel of the contact 1-form $dz-\alpha$, where $z$ is the $\bbR$-coordinate and $\alpha$ is the (pullback of the) tautological 1-form on $T^*M$.
+Recall, an $n$-dimensional submanifold of $J^1M$ is called \emph{Legendrian} if it is an integral submanifold of the ambient contact structure.
+Also, we endow $T^*M$ with its standard symplectic structure given as $-d\alpha$.
+Recall, an $n$-dimensional submanifold of $T^*M$ is called \emph{Lagrangian} if the restriction of the ambient symplectic form vanishes.

-Flow trees were introduced in \cite{Ekh07.1} in order to compute the contact homology of Legendrian submanifolds in 1-jet spaces.
-Specifically, Legendrian contact homology is a part of Symplectic Field Theory (see \cite{EGH00}) and is intended to find isotopy invariants of Legendrian submanifolds.
-The rigorous construction of Legendrian contact homology in 1-jet spaces was done in \cite{EES07} and involves counting rigid pseudo-holomorphic disks with punctures asymptotic to Reeb chords on the Legendrian.
-Finding pseudo-holomorphic disks involves solving a non-linear first order partial differential equation which makes explicit computations quite difficult.
-The main result of \cite{Ekh07.1} reduces the computation to a finite-dimensional problem in Morse theory by building a 1-1 correspondence between (certain types of) flow trees and (certain types of) pseudo-holomorphic disks, after appropriate perturbations of the involved data.
-The relation of Morse theory and pseudo-holomorphic disks can be found in the Floer-theoretic case, for example \cite{Flo89.2} and \cite{FO97}, and the power of flow trees can be seen in the computations of Legendrian contact homology in \cite{EENM13}, \cite{EN18}, \cite{RG19}, and \cite{Riz11}.
+Legendrian contact homology is an isotopy invariant of Legendrians in the framework of symplectic field theory \cite{EGH00}; Ekholm's Morse flow trees were introduced in \cite{Ekh07} in order to compute the Legendrian contact homology of Legendrians in 1-jet spaces.
+In particular, the rigorous construction of Legendrian contact homology in 1-jet spaces was performed in \cite{EES07}, where the construction involves counting rigid pseudo-holomorphic disks in $T^*M$ with boundary on the projection of $L$ and punctures asymptotic to the projection of Reeb chords on $L$ -- finding pseudo-holomorphic disks involves solving a non-linear first order PDE, thus explicit computations are quite difficult. \cite[Theorem 1.1]{Ekh07} reduces this infinite-dimensional problem to a finite-dimensional problem in Morse theory by building a 1-1 correspondence between these rigid pseudo-holomorphic disks with at most 1 positive puncture and rigid Morse flow trees with exactly 1 positive puncture; thus, the differential of Legendrian contact homology in 1-jet spaces can be computed in terms of Morse theory.\footnote{At least, for Legendrians with simple front singularities, cf. Definition \ref{defin:simplefrontsingularities}.} The relation between Morse theory and pseudo-holomorphic curves can already be found in the Floer-theoretic case, cf. \cite{Flo89c,FO97}, and the power of Morse flow trees can be seen in various computations, cf. \cite{DR11,DRG23,EENS13,EN20}.